FiachraCI/popquizzer/README.md

 [Data Defined](assets/bugs/data-defined.png)
 1. Issue with the dynamically added "$('.ans1')" selectors not working.
 In the photo below I was attempting to generate an alert when the "ans1" was selected (.ans2, .ans3 & .ans4 were identically problematic solving for (.ans1) would solve for all).
 ![Event Delegation Bug](assets/bugs/event-delegation.png)
-This issue was particulary difficult to solve for someone relatively new to coding, as there were no console erroprs to indicate why the selectors didn't function.
+This issue was particularly difficult to solve for someone relatively new to coding, as there were no console errors to indicate why the selectors didn't function.
 After some time I came across event delegation for dynamically added content and the code below solved the issue.
 ![Event Delegation Solution](assets/bugs/event-delegation-solution.png)
 1. There was an issue with the link back to the homepage in the summary appearing blue even though I had tried to style it to be grey, I realized that my stylesheet appeared before the bootstrap link in the head.
-This meant that bootstrap would override and CSS rules which would explain why I had minor issues styling the site at the beginning.
-I realized that placing my own CSS stylesheet after the Bootstrap one would override it but upon tyring this the styling of the site changed dramatically in some parts.
+This meant that bootstrap would override CSS rules which would explain why I had minor issues styling the site at the beginning.
+I realized that placing my own CSS stylesheet after the Bootstrap one would override it but upon trying this the styling of the site changed dramatically in some parts.
 As I was close to the submission date I chose to leave it as it was and increase the specificity of the CSS class I tried earlier as a workaround which solved the problem.
 In future projects my own CSS style sheet will be placed after Bootstrap or any other Frameworks.
 ![Specificity Issue](assets/bugs/specificity-issue.png)

 ### Ongoing Bugs

-1. There was a particularly confusing bug with the development on the quiz.
-I defined a variable "position" to have a value of "0" and placed the position variable in a number of areas signify the first posiion of an array.
-For some reason, the code did not work properly and questions were displaying with the wrong multiple choice answers when starting from position "0" initially, so I tried starting from a position of "-1" first and incrementing the position beore the quiz runs and this fixed this issue.
+1. There was a particularly confusing bug with the development of the quiz.
+I defined a variable "position" to have a value of "0" and placed the position variable in a number of areas to signify the first position of an array.
+For some reason, the code did not work properly and questions were displaying with the wrong multiple choice answers when starting from position "0" initially, so I tried starting from a position of "-1" first and incrementing the position before the quiz runs and this fixed this issue.
 It seems that the code works as intended from position zero only when incremented with a function first.
 I currently do not know why this works and the code works in its current state as the result of a lot of trial and error, and I am investigating this and will update this readme with any updates.

 ![Known Bug 1](assets/bugs/ongoing-bug-1.png)

-1. There is somme minor styling issues with the site which do not affect the usability of the site, but may affect the user experience slightly.
+1. There are some minor styling issues with the site which do not affect the usability of the site, but may affect the user experience slightly.
 The main issue is that some of the multiple choice answers from the API are quite long, some are whole sentences.
-This was not taken into consideration when styling the answer buttons and so very seldomly some of the answers can affect the formatting and plaement of the buttons as can be seen below.
+This was not taken into consideration when styling the answer buttons and so very seldomly some of the answers can affect the formatting and placement of the buttons as can be seen below.
 This issue was discovered late in the build due to the rarity of the event and there was not enough time to rectify the issue prior to submitting.
-The decision was made to submit the project regardless, as this is in my opinion a minor issue and the user may even think that this was intentional as the unintended formatting is generally symetrical and ordered.
+The decision was made to submit the project regardless, as this is in my opinion a minor issue and the user may even think that this was intentional as the unintended formatting is generally symmetrical and ordered.

 ![Minor styling Bug](assets/bugs/css-issue.png)